May 27, 2022

-“Mind over matter” may seem a bit cliché when it comes to health and science, but in Bryan Cummings’ world, a positive attitude plays an undeniable role in reaching and maintaining optimal health.
+“Mind over matter” may seem a bit cliché when it comes to health and science, but in Mary Rose Strickland’s world, a positive attitude plays an undeniable role in reaching and maintaining optimal health.

-A physical therapist and co-owner at New Life Physical Therapy in Baraboo, Portage and Westfield, Cummings has witnessed numerous success stories, from clients overcoming chronic pain issues to those achieving full range of motion following surgery.
+A physical therapist, co-owner, and Lifestyle Medicine Practitioner at New Life Physical Therapy, Strickland has witnessed numerous success stories, from clients overcoming chronic pain issues to those achieving full return to life activities following surgery.
 And for each of these successes exists a single, underlying factor affecting the patient’s final outcome: a positive attitude.

-This isn’t just Cumming’s opinion.
+This isn’t just Strickland’s opinion.
 This is science.

 According to several recent studies in the world of health sciences, a positive attitude can put you on the path toward a longer, healthier and more stress-free life.
 For example:

-These are studies Cummings and his New Life Physical Therapy team have taken to heart, mindfully applying the power of positivity throughout every aspect of their practice, from environment to the personalities of their physical therapists to the way they motivate their patients.
+These are studies Strickland and her New Life Physical Therapy team have taken to heart, mindfully applying the power of positivity throughout every aspect of their practice, from environment to the personalities of their physical therapists to the way they motivate their patients.
 Such an emphasis can lead to better outcomes for their patients.

 “Having a positive attitude helps as you work toward any goal, whether that goal be in physical therapy, in education, advancing your career … whatever it may be.”